 4 weeks

-Inpatient rehabilitation Duke rehabilitation institute 2 weeks
+Inpatient rehabilitation Duke Rehabilitation Institute at Duke Regional Hospital 2 weeks

 Research Supervised research 6 weeks